Hate Crimes, the Fraying of America, and the Prospect of Racial Armageddon

 study conducted by the University of Pennsylvania found that cities that hosted a Trump rally experienced an average of 2.3 more assaults reported on the day of the event than on a typical day.

 Before the launch of the Trump campaign in June 2015, the level of hate crimes had actually been dropping, dipping to the lowest figure in 2014 since reporting began in 1992.
-But according to the FBI’s statistics, hate crimes increased the day after the 2016 election, with 92 percent increase in average daily hate crimes in the two weeks following the vote compared to the daily average at the start of the year.
+But according to the FBI’s statistics, hate crimes increased the day after the 2016 election, with a 92 percent increase in average daily hate crimes in the two weeks following the vote compared to the daily average at the start of the year.

 Donald Trump frequently gives hats embroidered with the phrase ‘Make America Great Again’ away item during his rallies.
 Photo: Robyn Beck, AFP